joshbrew/tinybuild/tinybuild/docs/esbuild.md

 Find our [graphscript](https://github.com/brainsatplay/graphscript/examples) examples for multiple worker implementations for graphics rendering with threejs.

+### Extra plugins

+We additionally support streaming imports (cached from urls for javascript/asset files on the web) and will also auto-install node modules for you when not detected in the esbuild bundling process.
+Disable these in the config by setting `includeDefaultPlugins:false` in the bundler settings.

 ### External

 For modules including node libraries that are meant to interoperate with the browser, make sure you exclude them in via the 'external' setting.